-These predator marine animals are efficient predators, with powerful jaws and around 300 serrated teeth which can chop off a huge chunk of whatever they bite.
+These marine animals are efficient predators, with powerful jaws and around 300 serrated teeth, which can chop off a huge chunk of whatever they bite.

-The difference between a female and male great whites is that the male is usually larger than the female.
-The male Great Whites also has larger claspers – the pair of organs used for mating.
+The difference between female and male great white is that the male is usually larger than the female.
+The male Great Whites also have larger claspers – the pair of organs used for mating.

-These species of sharks are a top predator in the ocean and they help to keep the marine ecosystem in balance.
+These sharks are the top predators in the ocean, and they help keep the marine ecosystem balanced.

 See Related: Why Were Animals So Big in the Past?

 Great white shark distribution is found around the whole globe, though they avoid the Arctic, Antarctic waters, Pacific coast, and the surrounding waters.
-These sharks live in coastal waters where the water temperature ranges from 12 to 24 C.
+These sharks live in coastal waters where the water temperature ranges from 12°C to 24°C.